kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 And that was it.
 Nothing seemed to locate or read the kernel from the NAND.
 Could the `optee_real_va_addr` be a call to some other bootloader?

-Unfortunately, I never got to figure it out (at the time of writing).
+Unfortunately, I never got to figure that out (at the time of writing).

 ## Exploring non-code parts

-Among other things I found in the firmware were:
+Among other things I found in the firmware, there were:

 - API URLs of the STB's services (though just the base URLs, not very useful),
 - live TV stream URLs, some of which I could play with `ffplay`, without DRM (but these were public TV channels anyway),
-- working credentials for the SSO service (`user`:`user`, yes, really).
+- working credentials for the SSO service (`user`:`user` - *yes, really*).

-...and that's it, really.
+...and that was it, really.
 I kept exploring the disassembly for some more time, hoping to make sense out of it.
 To no avail.

 So there you go - another failed attempt.
-Just like before, I needed a better plan.
+Just like before, **I needed a better plan**.

 ## How about... modifying the NAND?

-About a month later, I had the new plan.
-The idea was to design and build a PCB, to which the NAND chip would be soldered (on wires, of course - I'm not soldering BGA packages.. just yet..).
+About a month later, I had *the better plan*.
+The idea was to design and build a PCB, to which the NAND chip would be soldered (on IDE cable wires, of course - I'm not soldering BGA packages.. just yet..).
 Then, more wires would connect the chip back to its original PCB - the STB with the MStar chip.

+The purpose of that "adapter" PCB would be to allow reading and programming the NAND flash, *as well as* (hopefully) **booting up the STB from the chip**.

-On the same PCB, there would be the Raspberry Pi Pico installed.
-I wanted to design the board so that all three possible connections could be made - `NAND<->MStar`, `NAND<->Pico`, as well as `Pico<->MStar` (who knows, maybe I'll write an emulator someday? ~~*(probably not)*~~).
-This would allow reading and programming the NAND, *as well as* (hopefully) **booting up the STB from the chip**.
+To accomplish that, I wanted to install the Raspberry Pi Pico on the board.
+I wanted to design it so that all three possible connections could be made - `NAND<->MStar`, `NAND<->Pico`, as well as `Pico<->MStar` (who knows, maybe I'll write an emulator someday? ~~*(probably not)*~~).

 Around this idea, I designed a simple schematic and mapped it out onto a PCB: